input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2024-11-22.md

 The hard fork working group, including members from Input | Output, agreed to propose renaming the Chang #2 hard fork to the Plomin hard fork to honor Matthew Plomin, a prominent and much-respected community member who passed away unexpectedly on November 14, 2024.
 The community will consider the decision in an on-chain vote.

 In less than two weeks, the Cardano community will gather in Buenos Aires and Nairobi for the [Constitutional Convention](https://x.com/InputOutputHK/status/1859574033739624852), taking place from December 3-6.
-Delegates and contributors worldwide will vote on the Cardano Constitution, a milestone in decentralized governance shaped by the global community’s input.
+Delegates and contributors worldwide will vote on the Cardano constitution, a milestone in decentralized governance shaped by the global community’s input.
 This event reflects the collaborative efforts of ada holders, Intersect members, DReps, SPOs, and the interim constitutional committee to establish a shared vision for Cardano’s future.

-The most recent draft of the Constitution is [available here](https://x.com/IntersectMBO/status/1859322771278373101).
+The most recent draft of the constitution is [available here](https://x.com/IntersectMBO/status/1859322771278373101).
 Additional information regarding the Constitutional Convention, scheduled for December 3-6, can be [found here](https://2024constitutionalconvention.intersectmbo.org/).

 ### CATALYST